ryanmorr/is-selector-supported/README.md

 # isSelectorSupported

 Determine support for CSS selectors by invoking the `insertRule` method of stylesheets within a try/catch block as unsupported values will throw an error.
+See a working example on [CodePen](http://codepen.io/ryanmorr/pen/qddQPV).

 ## Usage